 🎟️ Tickets are sold out.

 📽️ To watch a live stream of the event subscribe here to the Chessboxing Nation YouTube channel.

 ♟️🥊 First bout: 7.30pm.

 🚊 🚗 Travel tips: Heading to the venue via public transport is recommended.
-The Dome is located opposite Tufnell Park tube station and just a five minute walk from Kentish Town tube and mainline station, while Gospel Oak station is a 10 minutes away.
-If driving there is parking located in circumference of the venue and that is allowed on single yellow lines after 6:30pm in the week and after 1.30pm on Saturdays.
+The Dome is located opposite Tufnell Park tube station and just a five minute walk from Kentish Town tube and mainline station, while Gospel Oak station is 10 minutes away.
+If driving there is parking located in the circumference of the venue on single yellow lines after 1.30pm on Saturdays.
 Parking bays are also located around the venue.
 Lastly, there are two taxi ranks located within a block of the venue.